BS in Cognitive Neuroscience

 or MATH 1231 Single-Variable Calculus I

-Six intermediate content courses (18 credits), which must include two courses from Cellular/molecular/systems neuroscience and four from the Cognitive neuroscience group:
+Six intermediate content courses (18 credits), which must include two courses from cellular/molecular/systems neuroscience group and four from the cognitive science/cognitive neuroscience group:

 Cellular/molecular/systems neuroscience